-The brain controls everything from breathing to movement to thought, so any damage to this crucial organ can result in devastating repercussions.
-Two common issues that can disrupt the brain’s normal functioning are stroke and TIA (transient ischemic attack, or “mini stroke”).
-When a person suffers a stroke or TIA, it is imperative that he or she receives treatment right away in order to lessen the threat of permanent brain damage.
+The brain controls everything from breathing to movement to thought, so any damage to this important organ can result in devastating repercussions.
+Two common issues that can disrupt the brain’s normal functioning are stroke and TIA (transient ischemic attack, or “mini-stroke”).
+When a person suffers a stroke or TIA, it is imperative that he or she receives treatment right away to lessen the threat of permanent brain damage.

 Dangers of a Misdiagnosed Stroke / TIA

 When a stroke / TIA is misdiagnosed, or if there is a delay in diagnosis, the patient in question may not receive the timely care he or she needs to avoid long-lasting or disabling brain damage.
 Some of the dangers of a misdiagnosed stroke or TIA include:

 - Memory loss